All Episodes

 And the justices will decide whether New York's process for obtaining a license to carry a concealed handgun is overly restrictive.

-Uh then we have West Virginia versus the EPA.
+Then we have West Virginia versus the EPA.

-And you know, it's a case that actually Consolidated to be decided together, four cases actually.
+And, you know, it's a case that actually consolidated to be decided together, four cases, actually.

-Another one that we're paying attention to is the Dobbs v.
+By the way, as we are now on the verge of a brownout blackout, another one that we're paying attention to is the Dobbs v.

-Jackson Women's Health Organization case, and the anticipation for the ruling in that case has led to protests outside the the Supreme Court.
+And the anticipation for the ruling in that case has led to protests outside the Supreme Court.

 Listen.

-I want to tell you, Gorzach, I want to tell you, Kavanaugh, you have released the lower wind, and you will pay the price.
+I want to tell you, Gorsuch, I want to tell you, Kavanaugh, you have released the whirlwind and you will pay the price.

 You won't know what hit you if you go forward with these awful decisions.